PC talk system recommendations blog Facebook YouTube articles and guides links bio

 Lifespan: Motherboard changes are dictated by CPU socket changes.
 The tech rarely changes during a CPU lifecycle.

-Asus Z690-E Gaming WiFi 6EZ690-E Gaming WiFi 6E - A mainstream targeted board that should be sufficient for any gamer with a few extra features for a bit better experince.
+ASUS ROG Strix Z890-H Gaming WiFi - A mainstream targeted board that should be sufficient for any gamer with a few extra features for a bit better experince.

-Asus ROG Maximus Z790 Hero - A gamer enthusiast board with extra features.
-This is likely overkill.
+Asus ROG MAXIMUS Z890 EXTREME - A gamer enthusiast board with extra features.
+This is overkill unless you want maximum overclocking and maximum cooling options.

 AMD AM4 Recommendations:

-Asus TUF Gaming B650-PLUS WiFi - a mainstream motherboard.
+ASUS TUF Gaming X870-PLUS WiFi - a mainstream motherboard.

-Gigabyte B650 AORUS Elite AX - a mainstream motherboard.
+GIGABYTE X870 AORUS Elite WIFI7 - a mainstream motherboard.

 Non-core Systems